-$^{34}$ ] Data traffic grew 56-fold between 2002 and 2009, compared to a corresponding 16-fold increase in computing power.
+Data traffic grew 56-fold between 2002 and 2009, compared to a corresponding 16-fold increase in computing power.

-as] A type of non-volatile random-access memory that is 500 to 1,000 times faster than conventional (flash) memory and also uses up to half the power.
+ss A type of non-volatile random-access memory that is much faster than conventional (flash) memory and also uses up to half the power [143].